New Jersey Civil Court Records

 How to Obtain Civil Court Records Online

 Records of civil cases filed at the Superior Court may be obtained using the general Automated Case Management System (ACMS) adopted by most county clerks in New Jersey.
 However, only active cases are kept in the ACMS archives and older cases may only be obtained using the Archive Management Information System (AMIS).
-The archives provide access to records cases filed across 21 counties in the state, including Atlantic, Berger, Burlington, Camden, Cape May, Cumberland, Essex, Gloucester, Hunterdon, Hudson, Mercer, Middlesex, Monmouth, Morris, Ocean, Passaic, Salem, Somerset, Sussex, Union, and Warren.
+The archives provide access to records of cases filed across 21 counties in the state, including Atlantic, Berger, Burlington, Camden, Cape May, Cumberland, Essex, Gloucester, Hunterdon, Hudson, Mercer, Middlesex, Monmouth, Morris, Ocean, Passaic, Salem, Somerset, Sussex, Union, and Warren.

 The counties also provide direct access to civil court records using independently managed search platforms maintained on their website.
 Some of these include: